britram/rains-prototype/draft-trammell-rains-protocol.md

 - canonicalize each section as appropriate by following the canonicalization steps for the appropriate Section type, above.

+It is RECOMMENDED that RAINS implementations generate and send only Messages whose contents are sorted according to the canonicalization rules in this section, since the sorting operation is in any case necessary to generate and verify signatures.
+However, an implementation MUST NOT assume that a Message it receives is sorted according to these rules.

 ### EdDSA signature and public key format {#eddsa-format}

 EdDSA public keys consist of a single value, a 32-byte bit string generated as